cloudberrydb/cloudberrydb/src/backend/access/appendonly/README.md

 To answer uniqueness checks for AO/AOCO tables, we have a complication.
 Unlike heap, in AO/CO we don't store the xmin/xmax fields in the tuples.
 So, we have to rely on block directory rows that "cover" the data rows to satisfy index lookups.
-The xmin/xmax of the block directory row(s) help determine tuple visibility for uniqueness checks.
+Since the block directory is maintained as a heap table, visibility checks on it are identical to any other heap table: the xmin/xmax of the block directory row(s) will be leveraged.
+This means we don't have to write any special visibility checking code ourselves, nor do we need to worry about transactions vs subtransactions.

 Since block directory rows are written usually much after the data row has been inserted, there are windows in which there is no block  directory row on disk